scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 it sees here, then builds a wheel.
 It then discards the environment, and installs the wheel.
 This a) make the build process reproducible and b) makes local developer installs match the standard install procedure.
-It also c) allows complete specification of the environment that setup.py runs in, so you can add packages that can be imported in setup.py.
+It also c) allows complete specification of the environment that `setup.py` runs in, so you can add packages that can be imported in `setup.py`.
 You should *not* be using `setup_requires`; it does not work properly and is deprecated.
-If you want to have source builds that work in pip 9 or earlier (not common), you can have it as a backup.
+If you want to have source builds that work in Pip 9 or earlier (not common), you can have it as a backup.

-You can also use this to use a different build system, such as Flit.
-No scikit-hep packages currently use flit since it does not allow binary packages and a few common developer needs, like editable installs, look slightly different in flit, but its usage is not discouraged.
+You can also use this to use a different build system, such as [Flit][].
+No Scikit-HEP packages currently use Flit since it does not allow binary packages and a few common developer needs, like editable installs, look slightly different in Flit, but its usage is not discouraged.

-### Special additions: Numpy
+### Special additions: NumPy

-You may want to build against Numpy (mostly for Cython packages, PyBind11 does not need to access the Numpy headers).
+You may want to build against NumPy (mostly for Cython packages, PyBind11 does not need to access the NumPy headers).
 This is the recommendation for
 Scikit-HEP:

 ```python